omegat-org/omegat/release/readme.txt

   and many, many more very helpful people

 OmegaT uses the following libraries:
-  HTMLParser by Somik Raha, Derrick Oswald and others.
+  HTMLParser by Somik Raha, Derrick Oswald and others (Common Public License).
-  Steve Roy MRJ Adapter.
+  MRJ Adapter by Steve Roy (LGPL License).
-  VLDocking Framework.
+  VLDocking Framework by VLSolutions (CeCILL License).

 ==============================================================================
  5. Is OmegaT bugging you ?
 Do you need help ?